 Is your baby fussy and irritable during or after feedings?
 It's probably because she swallowed some air with her milk, causing her to feel uncomfortably full.
 In addition, many new mothers wonder how to burp a baby correctly because burping your baby is a vital feeding step that can help them feel better.

-Burping a newborn can help reduce or at times even completely eliminate the troubles of gas and colic pain that your little one might go through.
-This article will help you explore the art of how to make a newborn burp, newborn burping positions, and everything related to burps (of your newborn, of course, 😉)
+Burping a newborn can help reduce or, at times, even eliminate the troubles of gas and colic pain that your little one might go through.
+This article will help you explore the art of how to burp a baby, baby burping positions, and when to stop burping a baby.

 Why Do Newborns Require Burping?

-Before we get into details like newborn burping techniques or ways to burp a newborn, let us understand why newborns require burping.
+Before we get into details like how to burp a baby or techniques to burp a newborn, let us first understand why newborns require burping.

 Babies don't always swallow air while feeding.
 This usually happens when they are hungry and try to gulp the milk faster.
 The milk flow in the case of bottle-fed babies is faster; thus, bottle-fed babies tend to swallow more air while feeding.

-Even with newborn babies who have not yet learned to latch properly yet, they might end up gulping air up and having gas and colic pains.
+Even newborn babies who have not yet learned to latch correctly might gulp air and have gas and colic pains.

 Burping can help babies release the trapped air they swallowed during feed time and reduce the chances of gas and colic pain.
-This is the main reason doctors and parents advise burping a newborn after breastfeeding or even bottle feeding.
+This is why doctors and parents advise burping a newborn after breastfeeding or even bottle feeding.